hapinam/AIX_scripts/README.md

-# AIX_scripts
+# OS_scripts
-This repo for scripts any Oracle DBA needs in his career to deal with AIX OS
+This repo for scripts any Oracle DBA needs in his career to deal with OS level